 - Universal Credit does not replace the help that you get towards your Council Tax and you will need to make sure that you make a separate claim for this.

 - Universal Credit does not replace Contribution Based Jobseekers Allowance or Contribution based Employment and Support Allowance, which are usually paid where you have paid sufficient National Insurance Contributions.

 - Most of the interaction you have with the DWP will be online.
 If the DWP need you to do anything or have any information for you, this will be shown in your online claim.
 If you do not carry out the actions that you are asked to do, the DWP may Sanction your benefit, which means that your payments may stop or reduce.

 It is important that you seek advice as soon as possible if you have any queries or questions about Universal Credit, or if you think that you will need help to manage your claim.

-If you have any concerns about Universal Credit please contact Andrew Young who is BCT’s very own Welfare Benefits & Employability Support Worker on Freephone 0800 5335 442.
-He will be happy to assist you.
+If you have any concerns about Universal Credit please contact BCT on Freephone 0800 5335 442.
+We will be happy to assist you.